gwenniger/multi-hare/README.md

 model trained on the LOB and Brown corpus is important.
 However, the London_Oslo_Bergen (LOB) corpus, available from: http://ota.ox.ac.uk/desc/0167 is in a somewhat archaic format.
 It therefore needs to be converted to be compatible with IAM.
 The file <em>monolingual_data_preprocessing/lob_original_preprocessor.py</em> takes care of this.
-The BROWN corpus is taken from NLTL: http://www.nltk.org/nltk_data/.
+The BROWN corpus is taken from NLTK: http://www.nltk.org/nltk_data/.
 It needs much less preprocessing, the file to do this preprocessing  is <em>monolingual_data_preprocessing/brown_corpus_preprocessor.py</em>.